andreasohlund/AzureServiceBusDLQ/README.md

 Adds the following application properties to the moved message:

 - `NServiceBus.FailedQ`: Queue name where the message was dead lettered
-- `NServiceBus.ProcessingEndpoint`: Queue name where the message was dead lettered
-- `NServiceBus.TimeOfFailure`: Time when the message was dead lettered.
-NOTE: For now this is set to utc now.
+- `NServiceBus.ProcessingMachine`: This is required by the Particular Platform to proper show the message, defaulted to `unknown`
 - `NServiceBus.ExceptionInfo.ExceptionType`: Dead letter reason
 - `NServiceBus.ExceptionInfo.Message`: Dead letter description
 - `NServiceBus.MessageId`: Unless already present the native Azure ServiceBus message id will be used as the message id